singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 #### Step 6: Build Your Site
 ![inkpaper_building.png](/uploads/inkpaper_building.png)
-Once you click save, Netlify will step in and take over, though it will let you know what's happening along the way.
+Once you click save, netlify will step in and take over, though it will let you know what's happening along the way.
 This may take a few minutes, so take a break and Netlify will do the rest, while you watch the progress.

 #### Step 7: Done
 Once netlify has build your site, you'll be presented with the result and your very own randomly generated name and as you can see from this screen shot, you now have access to the control panel for the site.